AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART5.md

 **Issues:**
 1. **TABLE NAME MISMATCH:** Index on `AtomEmbeddingSpatialMetadatum` (singular)
-   - But likely should be `AtomEmbedding` (analyzed in Part 1)
+   - But likely MUST be `AtomEmbedding` (analyzed in Part 1)
    - Suggests separate spatial metadata table exists
-2. **NO INCLUDE COLUMNS:** Could add INCLUDE (AtomId, HilbertValue) for covering
+2. **NO INCLUDE COLUMNS:** MUST add INCLUDE (AtomId, HilbertValue) for covering
 3. **NOT UNIQUE:** Allows duplicate buckets

 **Dependencies:**
 - **DEPENDS ON:**
-  - TABLE: dbo.AtomEmbeddingSpatialMetadatum (not yet analyzed - may not exist)
+  - TABLE: dbo.AtomEmbeddingSpatialMetadatum (not yet analyzed - will not exist)
 - **USED BY:**
   - Spatial bucket queries
   - sp_FindNearestAtoms (bucket-based filtering)